 AGREEMENT FOR PROFESSIONAL ENGINEERING AND CONSULTING SERVICES

-This Agreement is by and between the Merced Irrigation District, hereinafter described as "MID" or “District,” whose principal office is located at 744 W. 20th Street, Merced CA. 95340, and “Sage Engineers,” hereafter referred to as Consultant, whose principle office is located at 2251 Douglas Blvd., STE 200, Roseville CA. 95661, effective on the date MID signs this Agreement.
+This Agreement is by and between the Merced Irrigation District, hereinafter described as "MID" or “District,” whose principal office is located at 744 W. 20th Street, Merced CA. 95340, and “Gannett Fleming, Inc.,” hereafter referred to as Consultant, whose principle office is located at 2251 Douglas Blvd., STE 200, Roseville CA. 95661, effective on the date MID signs this Agreement.

 RECITALS